SwanHubX/SwanLab-Docs/en/examples/robot/lerobot-guide.md

 > [!Note]
 >
-> For detailed operational steps, watch the [official calibration video](https://huggingface.co/docs/lerobot/so101?calibrate_follower=Command#calibration-video).
+> For a detailed walkthrough of the procedure, watch the [official calibration video](https://huggingface.co/docs/lerobot/so101?calibrate_follower=Command#calibration-video).

 ## 4. Teleoperation Control

-Use the following script:
+Use the following script to start teleoperation:

 ```python
 python -m lerobot.teleoperate \